fernanluyano/pyfecto/README.md

 ## Core Concepts

-Pyffect is built around a few key concepts:
+Pyfecto is built around a few key concepts:

 1. **Effects**: An effect represents a computation that might fail.
 It carries both the potential error type `E` and success type `A`.